binarymist/BinaryMistBlog/content/project/service-development-team-security-implementation.md

 title = "Development Team Security Implementation"

 # Project summary to display on homepage.
-summary = "Your development team(s) are struggling to create secure software.
+summary = "Your Development Team(s) are struggling to create secure software.
 Your business is paying too much for security reviews, and penetration testing at the end of the project.<br><br>Your customers want to be certain that their personal data is secure.
 You could be saving significant expenditure on security and software development in general."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "development-team-security-implementation.png"